SMPP Research

 Vice Dean for Faculty and Research; Professor of Strategic Management and Public Policy

-Chair, Department of Strategic Management & Public Policy; The Lindner-Gambal Professor of Business Ethics
+Chair, Department of Strategic Management & Public Policy; The Lindner-Gambal Professor of Business Ethics; Professor of Strategic Management & Public Policy

-The early careers of professional managers and labor market inequality are among Jennifer Merluzzi’s research interests.
-She has also gained attention for her examination of the obstacles that young, single women with high potential face in advancing to leadership roles, especially in male-dominated fields; her analysis of how social networks influence difficult work relationships; and her studies on how masculine identities in professions—such as law enforcement—affect performance, promotion, and the use of force.
-Her work appears in Administrative Science Quarterly, Academy of Management Discoveries, and Social Science Research, as well as Fast Company and Harvard Business Review.
-Jennifer also serves as a Senior Editor at Organization Science.
+Career identity and its influence on the unequal labor market outcomes between men and women workers across occupations are among the research interests of Associate Professor Jennifer Merluzzi.
+She has gained attention for her examination of the obstacles that young, single women with high potential face in advancing to leadership roles, especially in male-dominated fields; her analysis of the differing entrepreneurial career paths of women; and her studies on how the presence of women in masculine professions—such as law enforcement—affects performance recognition for men and women workers.
+Her work appears in American Sociological Review, Organization Science and Administrative Science Quarterly and has been spotlighted in The New York Times, The Washington Post, and Harvard Business Review.
+She is a senior editor at Organization Science.

 Associate Professor of Strategic Management & Public Policy